xroopnar/xroopnar.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D candidate in Biochemistry and Molecular Biology at the [University of Oklahoma Health Sciences Center (OUHSC)](https://basicsciences.ouhsc.edu/bmb/) and I do my research in [Jonathan Wren's lab at the Oklahoma Medical Research Foundation (OMRF)](https://omrf.org/research-faculty/scientists/wren-jonathan-d/).
-My thesis research leverages the influx of avaiable DNA methylation microarray data to identify how gene function is associated with the methylation status of a given gene.
+My thesis research leverages the influx of available DNA methylation microarray data to identify how gene function is associated with the methylation status of a given gene.
 Using traditional machine learning as well as deep-learning techniques, I generate predictions for the relationship between genes and evaluate how predictive different regions of the methylome are compared to the existing methods using gene expression.

 Background